 Choosing a platform is one of the key decisions when planning a software development project.
 This often has a huge impact on the features and functionality of your application.
 Hence, it also comes with risks in software development.
 Unfortunately, there is no one-size-fits-all choice that will ensure your success.
 Each platform has its advantages and disadvantages, which you should keep in mind for risk mitigation.
 When deciding which one is best for you, consider your user group management needs, the resources you want to access, security requirements and the choice between native and cross-platform.
-If you are unsure, ask your development team for information on the best platform for your project.
+To help you make a good decision, Mike created an article in which he discusses native and cross-platform pros and cons and how each of them may affect your project in the short and long term.
+If you’re still unsure, ask your development team for information on the best platform for your project.
 Find the one that is best suited to its development.

-Thanks to advanced technology, cross-platform software development projects have the advantage of running anywhere, so you only need to write them once.
+Thanks to advanced technology, cross-platform software development projects have the advantage of running on any platform, so you only need to write the code once.
 However, it also has its drawbacks.
 Compatibility is not uniform on all platforms, hence there are some potential risks.
-Cross-platform applications might not look in the same aesthetically pleasing way on all platforms and not always be optimized for any single platform, so their performance may be worse than native ones – unless they are prepared by an experienced and skilful team.
+If your app includes numerous custom native modules, the code complexity may increase significantly compared to native apps.
+This leads to issues and a higher number of bugs than anticipated, especially when non-experts are involved in the development process.
 Usually, a cross-platform application is also a bit more difficult and time-consuming to make.
-However, it is worth considering this solution if you want to maximize your audience base, you do not need to use platform-specific solutions, or you do not need to optimize computing power.
+It is also more expensive than the native one.
+However, when two native apps are involved, it becomes a significantly cheaper investment.
+It is worth considering this solution if you want to maximise your audience base, you do not need to use platform-specific solutions, or you do not need to optimise computing power.

 Risk factors in software development do not end the moment coding is finished.
 Quite the contrary – you and your project manager should be aware that specific requirements of platforms’ marketplaces must be met.
 The best way is to make sure they are being accounted for from the start of your project.
 They might, however, be changing in time, which is one of the external risks encountered in the mobile software development process.

-An app can be rejected by Google Play or App Store if their rules are not met.
-Risk management in such a case should recognize the reason for rejection as the highest priority and the team effort should be then directed at addressing it.
+An app can be rejected by Google Play or App Store if the rules are not met.
+Risk management in such a case should recognise the reason for rejection as the highest priority and the team effort should be then directed at addressing it.
 Delays in the release of the app mean you get your cash late.
-Also, you might upset your users if you specified the date earlier on.
+Also, you might upset your users if you specified the date earlier on and failed to meet it.
 Similar risks in software development are the long review period and bugs found by the end user.
 The first makes a significant impact on the release date, so you should send your product for review possibly early.
 The second one frustrates the users, whose opinions discourage others.
 Hence, extensive tests should always be performed before the release.
-That’s why we have QA engineers that ensure the smooth running of the application and reduce some of the risks in software development.
+That’s why we have QA engineers that ensure the smooth running of the application and reduce some of the risks involved in software development.

 To avoid troubles with over-budget and missed deadlines you can also decide to use outsourcing.
-By choosing an experienced and skilful external development team like TeaCode, you can further mitigate significant risk in software development regarding the technical side of your project, guaranteeing the best results possible.
-It is important to note, that while most of the risk management remains your responsibility, we are able to help you prepare the plan and specify all the requirements and potential problems of your software development projects.
-This way, all you need is a great idea for an app!
+By choosing an experienced and skilful external development team like TeaCode, you can further mitigate significant software development risks regarding the technical side of your project, guaranteeing the best results possible.
+It is important to note, that while most of the risk management in software remains your responsibility, we are able to help you prepare the plan and specify all the requirements and potential problems of your software development projects.
+This way, all you need to start is a great idea for an app!